wjantispam/dev/sql/README.md

 the first option that generates the `/Users/dean/Library/LaunchAgents/homebrew.mxcl.mariadb.plist` file that can be started when after reboot, and the 2nd approach can pass in arguments for more advanced control.

+Note, this also created a new database in the `/usr/local/var/` directory.

 ## my.conf
 A few folders needs to be created
 ```
 mkdir -p ~/sw/etc/mysql
 mkdir -p ~/logs/mysql
 mkdir -p ~/data/mysql
+# You will also need to move the current mysql dir
+cp /usr/local/var/mysql ~/data/
+mv /usr/local/var/mysql /usr/local/var/mysql.bak
 ```
 Here is the basic config
 ```